84GHz/wpentitytool/README.md

 # wpentitytool
-PHP based console tool to generate code for custom Wordpress Post-types and Meta fields for them (WIP) Have to write you own templates though.
+PHP based console tool to generate code for custom Wordpress Post-types and Meta fields for them (WIP).

+Have to write you own templates though.

 License: MIT

-Usage: create a plugin (many tutorials online ) for example with the wp-cli tool clone or extract this into the plugin directory
+Usage: create a plugin (many tutorials online ) for example with the wp-cli tool, then clone or extract this into the plugin directory

 into the plugin directory: